 Conservation Northwest works with Canadian conservationists protecting grizzly bears and mountain caribou in B.C., close neighbors to Washington state and the Cascades and Selkirks.

 Wildlife know no borders

-Conservation Northwest works closely with Canadian and US allies to protect Canadian old-growth forests and wildlife, like grizzly bears, across the border.
-We use the tools of outreach, education, collaborative efforts, and industry and government accountability.
+Conservation Northwest works closely with Canadian and U.S. allies to protect Canadian old-growth forests and wildlife, from grizzly bears to mountain caribou, regionally.
+We use the tools of outreach, education, collaboration, and accountability from industry and government.

-For many years we have been the major regional US group looking out for wildlife across the border, because "nature knows no borders."
-Indeed, British Columbia is a "pipeline" for wildlife diversity to the US.
-Wildlife need no passports to cross national borders; what they do need is some assurance of protection and protected habitat.
+Conservation Northwest has been for many years the major regional U.S. group looking out for wildlife across the border, because "nature knows no borders."
+Indeed, British Columbia is a "pipeline" for wildlife diversity to the U.S. Wildlife need no passports to cross national borders.
+What they do need is some assurance of protection and protected habitat.

 Diverse ecosystems, rich wildlife

-The province's extremely diverse landforms provide habitat to equally rich and varied wildlife, including Canada lynx, wolverine, badgers and rattlesnakes.
+The province's extremely diverse landforms provide habitat to equally rich and varied wildlife, from Canada lynx and wolverines, to badgers and rattlesnakes.

 Inland Temperate Rainforest

 In 2012, logging, much of it virgin forests, is still big business in British Columbia.
-Unfortunately, the US timber market drives the cutting of old-growth forests.
-Two-thirds of the wood products from BC's logged old-growth forests is exported to US customers.
+It is the U.S. timber market that drives the cutting of old-growth forests.
+Two-thirds of the wood products from B.C.'s logged old-growth forests is exported to U.S. customers.
 While we support an ecologically sustainable timber industry and lumber trade between our two countries, we encourage Americans and Canadians to only buy wood products from certified sustainable sources.

 Protecting older forests assures sanctuary for mountain caribou and hundreds of other plant and animal species.